-KEYNOTES (Chairperson Kim Jamison) is the monthly PPTA newsletter informing members of current activities and events.
+KEYNOTES (Andrea Doyle, editor) is the monthly PPTA newsletter informing members of current activities and events.

 PERFORMANCE opportunities for teachers at meetings and recitals allow them to share their knowledge and display their artistry.
 Teachers may perform at our December meeting and at the Great Performance Series.
 Holiday music is welcome at the December meeting.

-PPTA YAMAHA PIANO (Chairperson: Suzanne Givi) The PPTA-owned grand piano is available to members for their recitals at PYCO School of Music for a $50 per hour fee to the school, and a $100.00 security deposit to PPTA (which is refundable if the piano is left in good condition).
-Members of PPTA are entitled to one recital per year (Sept. through June) at the above rates.
-Further recitals may be scheduled for the above charges plus $100.00.
-Contact the chairman for additional information and requirements.
-Please do not call the church directly.
+PPTA YAMAHA PIANO The PPTA-owned grand piano is available to members for their recitals at PYCO School of Music for a $75 per hour fee to the school, and a $100.00 security deposit to PPTA (which is refundable if the piano is left in excellent condition).

 SOCIAL EVENTS and luncheons give members the opportunity to get to know one another personally as well as to share ideas on teaching.